What is sound?

 Limit shots taken

 Be sure to shoot sparingly.
-In addition to scaring away game and wasting ammo, excessive shooting can expose you to repetitive noises that can damage the hair cells in your ears.
+In addition to scaring away games and wasting ammo, excessive shooting can expose you to repetitive noises that can damage the hair cells in your ears.

 Always use the proper ear guard protection